Fallout 3 Bobblehead Location Guide

 Sneak: The Sneak Bobblehead is in the Yao Guai Tunnels, which are nine squares west, one square north of Megaton.
 Clearly, there will be a lot of Yao Guai here, so don't go unless you're prepared for a fight or took the Animal Friend Perk.
 Look to the east-central side of the square.
 The tunnels can be hard to spot, because they're nestled between two cliffs.
 Inside, Once inside head all the way east to a door called Yao Guai Den.
 Look to the south central of the main large room here to find the Bobblehead.

 Speech: The Speech Bobblehead is located in Paradise Falls.
 It's in Eulogy Jones' Pad, which are not far from the entrance.
 You can gain entry to this area through several paths, including: Agreeing to enslave four people with the Mesmetron, Bribing the gate guard with 500 caps, or during the Rescue from Paradise side quest that is found while following the Main Quest.
 You'll get it at Little Lamplight, and the quest is one of several options for gaining entry to that area.

-Unarmed: The unarmed bobblehead's location is easy to get to early in the game.
-It can be found in an unmarked location known as Rockopolis.
+Unarmed: The unarmed Bobblehead's location is easy to find early in the game.
+It is located in an unmarked location known as Rockopolis.
 You can find it one square west of Smith Casey's Garage, or eight squares west of Megaton.
 Look slightly south of the center of that square.
 There is a banner hung over a boulder, with a couple of trees nearby (facing west).
 The boulder is opened like a door.
-Once inside, there isn't much else to find but the bobblehead, which is on the ground near the corpse of a man named Argyle.
+Once inside, there isn't much else to find but the unarmed Bobblehead, which is on the ground near the corpse of a man named Argyle.